 - During a local authority needs assessment, review or safeguarding process.

-- If you are detained under the Mental Health Act, on a CTO or subject to a Guardianship Order.
+- If you are detained under the Mental Health Act, on a Community Treatment Order (CTO) or subject to a Guardianship Order.

 - If you have a complaint about NHS treatment or care.

 Where can I go for independent advocacy in Staffordshire?

 The statutory advocacy provider for adults across Staffordshire is currently Advocacy Services in Staffordshire (ASIST).
 They will support people to have their voices heard and rights respected.
 The service is free, independent and confidential.